regnarg/bc/text/changedet.md

 the type of the inode).
 When the contents of the directory do not fit into the buffer, subsequent calls return additional entries.

-We can hit a race condition in several places when entries in the directory are renamed during scanning:
+We can hit a race condition in several places if entries in the directory are renamed during scanning:

   * Between two calls to `getdents`.
 The directory inode is locked for the